hyp3r5pace/crowdfunding-platform-avalanche/README.md

 }
 ```

-We will now create three functions to retrieve the projects. `getAllProjectsDetail` function helps to retrieve all the project's metadata.
+We will now create three functions to retrieve the project details. `getAllProjectsDetail` function helps to retrieve all the project's metadata.
-Next, `getProjectsDetail` accepts a array of project indexes and returns the metadata of all the project's whose index are present in the array.`getProject` accepts an index and retrieve the project details at that index of **projects** array.
+Next, `getProjectsDetail` accepts an array of project indexes and returns the metadata of all the projects whose indexes are present in the array.`getProject` accepts an index and retrieves the project details at that index of **projects** array.

 ```solidity
 // Returns the project metadata of all entries in projects